310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% bubble Tetora %}
 Anzu-Anego went home after working for as long as she could for the day.

-It seems like Trickstar are usually the ones to walk her home, but lately she’s been getting a ride home from her parents.
+Trickstar are usually the ones to walk her home, but lately she’s been getting a ride home from her parents.
 {% endbubble %}

 {% bubble Madara %}